Sherman5A/microsoft-notes/azure/architecture/identity-access-security/azure-external-identities.md

 # External Identities

-External identity,
+External identity:
 > A device, person, or service outside the organisation.

 Azure AD External Identities are the ways you can interact with external identities.
+These could be 3rd party businesses, guests, or customers.

 You can specify how external identities get resources, and how internal users interact with them.